All Episodes

 This is worse than a tax form.

-So after that round of criticism, they came back with a form that was three pages for individuals and seven pages for families.
+So after that round of criticism, it came back with a form that was three pages for individuals and seven pages for families.

-And I'm just here to tell you that the low information crowd that's going to be lining up what to get what they think is free health care is gonna they're gonna see that three or seven page application form, and there could be riots.
+And I'm just here to tell you that the low-information crowd that's going to be lining up What they think is free health care is going to, they're going to see that three or seven page application form, and there could be riots.

 Government-run health care is what he's always wanted.